indra87g/termux-stylepp/README.md

 ### How to install

-Follow the steps below -
+Follow the steps below - There are additional steps you need to follow.

+Please be patient, in the next version I will make the Style Pack download process automatic.

 ```bash
 # Go to home dir -